Is It OK to Drink Expired Milk?

 Drinking slightly soured milk is unlikely to cause serious illness in healthy adults - it may taste unpleasant and could cause minor stomach upset.
 However, visibly spoiled milk with chunks or mold should always be discarded.

-Refrigerator temperature has the single biggest impact on how long milk stays fresh past its date.
+Refrigerator temperature has the single biggest impact on how long milk stays fresh past its date, just as it determines how long eggs last in the fridge.
 Milk stored at 37°F lasts noticeably longer than milk stored at 40°F. The back of the refrigerator maintains the most consistent cold temperature, while the door shelf, where many people store milk, is the warmest spot and experiences the most temperature fluctuation each time the door opens.
 Moving milk to a lower shelf in the back can extend its usable life by 2-3 days.

 Different types of milk have distinctly different shelf lives after their printed dates.
 Whole milk tends to spoil slightly faster than skim milk because the higher fat content provides more medium for bacterial growth.
 Organic milk is often ultra-pasteurized (heated to 280°F instead of the standard 161°F), which is why it frequently lasts 40-60 days unopened compared to 15-20 days for conventional pasteurized milk.
 Plant-based milks like almond and oat vary widely but generally last 7-10 days after opening regardless of the printed date.